 Hot showers help with blemishes

-Hot showers can help to open up the pores of the skin, which allows you to clean out the trapped dirt and oil.
+Hot showers can help open up the pores of the skin, which allows you to clean out the trapped dirt and oil.

 Hot showers are good for muscle relaxation

-But yes, your beloved hot shower does have some downsides.
-But the good news is, you don’t have to give them up completely.
+However, the good news is, you don’t have to give them up completely.
 You just need to turn down the temperature a bit and take care of your skin afterward.

 The cons of hot showers include:

-- They can make also certain skin conditions worse.
+- They can also make certain skin conditions worse.
 Higher temperatures make it easier for the skin to dry out and worsen conditions like eczema.

 - Hot showers can cause you to itch.
 Friedman says the heat can cause mast cells (which contain histamine) to release their contents in the skin and cause itching.

 - They can increase your blood pressure, too.
 If you have problems with high blood pressure or cardiovascular disease, taking a shower that’s too hot can make these conditions worse.